atewolde12/arch-linux/README.md

 - After verifying which device you'd like to configure, use `cfdisk` to partion it

 For this build, I created a new GPT partion /dev/sda1 and gave it 130M, enough for a bootloader.
-Type is Linux Filesystem. /dev/sda2 was configured the same, and it has the rest of the memory
+Type is Linux Filesystem. /dev/sda2 was configured the same, and it has the rest of the memory **READ TROUBLESHOOTING, THIS FAILED**

 ```shell
 cfidsk /dev/[device]